som-sinha/pdd/README.md

 ### Updates:
 #### First version:
 As I wrote this in a day's time, I wasn't able to focus on the readability.
-Currently the code is basically unreadable unless you are me! if so, I need to meet you ASAP.
-I would like to repeat, this is most probably useless to anyone and I wrote this just to get more comfortable programming.
-You can call this my first independent project.
+Currently the code is basically unreadable unless you are me!
+I wrote this just to get more comfortable programming.
+It is just my first independent project.

 ### TODO
 1. Add Comments